 On 1 February 2011, the Minister of Mineral Resources (the "Minister") published a notice in the Government Gazette declaring a moratorium on the processing of all new applications relating to the exploration and production of shale gas in the Karoo Basin.
 This moratorium did not extend to existing applications, such as Falcon's, that were submitted prior to 1 February 2011.
-In April 2011, the Minister announced a further moratorium, which was not officially declared in terms of a notice in the Government Gazette, prohibiting all new applications and suspending the processing of all pending application whilst the South African Department of Mineral Resources conducted an environmental feasibility study on the effects of hydraulic stimulation and developed a system to regulate onshore exploration activities (the "Undeclared Moratorium").
+In April 2011, the Minister announced a further moratorium, which was not officially declared in terms of a notice in the Government Gazette, prohibiting all new applications and suspending the processing of all pending applications whilst the South African Department of Mineral Resources conducted an environmental feasibility study on the effects of hydraulic stimulation and developed a system to regulate onshore exploration activities (the "Undeclared Moratorium").
 The undeclared moratorium has no legal effect since it is a requirement of the South African petroleum legislation that all such moratoriums be published in the Government Gazette.
 In September 2012, the South African Government announced a decision to lift the undeclared moratorium on shale gas exploration.
-The Minister has indicated that although the Undeclared Moratorium has been "lifted", pending exploration right applications will not be processed and awarded until the regulations regarding hydraulic fracturing are published.
-These regulations have not yet been published.
+The Minister has indicated that although the Undeclared Moratorium has been lifted, pending exploration right applications will not be processed and awarded until the regulations regarding unconventional exploration are published.
+The proposed regulations titled "Mineral and Petroleum Resources Development Act (28/2002): Proposed technical regulations for petroleum exploration and exploitation" were published in the Republic of South Africa Government Gazette for comment on 15 October 2013.
 Consequently, the Board expects that the exploration right over the acreage will be awarded in 2014.

 The South African Government is entitled to a royalty on the sale of mineral resources of up to 7% of gross sales (in the case of unrefined resources) and 5% of gross sales (in the case of refined resources, such as oil and gas).
-The Liquid Fuels Charter provides that an oil and gas company must reserve not less than 9% for Historically Disadvantaged South Africans ("HDSA") to buy-in to any offshore production right granted.
+The Liquid Fuels Charter provides that an oil and gas company must reserve not less than 9% (which in practice has been increased to 10%) for Historically Disadvantaged South Africans ("HDSA") to buy-in to any offshore production right granted.
 On the advice of South African counsel, the Board believes that the HDSA buy-in will also apply to onshore production rights in South Africa, including any right granted pursuant to the TCP.
 Similarly, the State has an option to acquire an interest of up to 10% in any production right granted.
 However, it is not required to pay any consideration for its 10% interest or contribute to past costs, but must contribute pro rata in accordance with its interest towards production costs going forward.
+Currently these entitlements are under review by the South African Government.

 Corporation tax in South Africa is imposed at a rate of 28% of taxable income.
-Dividends tax is imposed on the shareholder at a rate of 15%.
+Dividends tax is imposed on the shareholder at a rate of 15%, subject thereto that it may be reduced to 5% in terms of a Double Tax Agreement (if applicable), or to (currently 5% or) 0% in respect of dividends paid by an oil and gas company out of amounts attributable to its oil and gas income.